Back to Blog

 Step 1: Get Trained and Certified

-While formal certification isn't required in most states, it builds credibility and ensures you can groom safely.
+While formal certification is not required in most states, it builds credibility and ensures you can groom safely.
 Options include:

-• Apprenticeship — Work under an experienced groomer for 6-12 months
+• Apprenticeship — Work under an experienced groomer for 6-12 months.
+Often paid (minimum wage to start), and you learn real-world business skills alongside grooming.

 • Self-taught + certification — Learn through practice and get certified through organizations like the National Dog Groomers Association of America (NDGAA) or International Professional Groomers Inc. (IPG)